Directorate of Communications

 Promoting human rights, democracy and the rule of law

 The Directorate of Communications strives to provide clear and accurate information about the work of the Council of Europe and promotes its values, positions and decisions.
-The Director of Communications is the Spokesperson of the Secretary General.

 Our outreach is targeted at: